-The Regional Center aims to involve a board range of people in the region and beyond, including scholars, practitioners, journalists, and students interested in democracy.
-As the core members of the Regional Center, a group of scholars from Japan, Korea, and Taiwan serve as its research fellows and support the activities of the Center.
+The Regional Center aims to involve a broad range of people in the region and beyond, including scholars, practitioners, journalists, and students interested in democracy.
+As the core members of the Regional Center, a group of scholars from Hong Kong, Japan, Korea, and Taiwan serve as its research fellows and support the activities of the Center.

 Regional Center Director

 Yuko Kasuya is a Professor of Political Science at the Faculty of Law, Keio University, Tokyo, Japan.
 Her research interests include regime transition, comparative political institutions, electoral systems, party politics, and East and Southeast Asian politics.
 Her articles can be found in journals such as Electoral Studies, The Pacific Affairs, and Party Politic, among others.
 She holds a Ph.D. in International Affairs from the University of California, San Diego, an MA in Development Studies from the Institute of Social Studies (Netherlands), and a BA in Political Science from Keio University.
-Since 2018, she serves as Vice President of the International Political Science Association (IPSA).
+From 2018 to 2021, she served as Vice President of the International Political Science Association (IPSA).
 She is currently editing a book on the historical origins of dictatorship and democracy in Asia.

 Charles Crabtree is a Senior Data Scientist at the Tokyo Foundation for Policy Research and a Visiting Scholar in the Department of Government at Dartmouth College, where he will be an Assistant Professor starting in fall 2020.
 His research focuses on fairness in politics, with applications to the study of discrimination, repression, human rights, policing, and immigration.
 Specifically, he examines under what circumstances political actors and institutions treat members of the public differently based on their political views or personal demographics, and how the public views this treatment.
 Understanding these phenomena is important as perceptions of fairness are fundamental to public evaluations of institutional legitimacy across regimes.
 Methodologically, he is interested in research design, experiments, and using computational tools to better understand the social world.
 He has published his research in the American Journal of Political Science, the British Journal of Political Science, the Journal of Politics, and Political Analysis, among other journals.